 DJ2 features a clean easy to use live streaming experience, with social network integration, a feedback system, stream replaying, subscriptions and a scheduling interface.

-The product teams were often distributed, with meetings held via video conference and Skype calls.
+The team for this project was distributed and most meetings held via video conference and Skype calls.
 When language was an issue, which it often could be, I developed a quick sketching workflow whereby I would sketch a possible solution, take a photo which was automatically shared via Dropbox to Skype.
 I prefer face-to-face meetings but with Taiwan’s great network infrastructure this kind of solutions were a good alternative.

 Below are some examples for the mobile version of DJ2 which show early flow, high fidelity wireframes, and some UI work I did to bring the direction to life.